-At the Alberta Diluent Terminal, tank repair and cleaning activities continued through the second quarter.
-These maintenance and repair activities are expected to be complete by the end of the year with a total estimated cost of between \$10 million and \$15 million.
-These costs are included in the segment's operating expenses.
+At the Alberta Diluent Terminal, tank repair and cleaning activities are now complete.
+The costs incurred in 2024 in relation to these activities are approximately \$11 million and are included in the segment's operating expenses.

 Marketing

 The Marketing segment is focused on the purchase and sale of products associated with Keyera and other third-party facilities, including NGLs, crude oil and iso-octane.
 Keyera markets products acquired through processing arrangements, term supply agreements and other purchase transactions.
 Most NGL volumes are purchased under one-year supply contracts typically with terms beginning in April of each year.
 In addition, Keyera has long-term supply arrangements with several producers for a portion of its NGL supply.
 Keyera may also source additional condensate or butane, including from the U.S., when market conditions and associated sales contracts are favourable.